linux-cultist/venv-selector.nvim/README.md

       }

 ```
 The example command above launches a search for any path ending with `python` in the `~/Code` folder.
 Its using a regular expression where `python$` means the path must end with the word python.
+For windows we would need to use `python.exe$` instead.
 Here are the results:

 ```
 /home/cado/Code/Personal/databricks-cli/venv/bin/python